1jour1vin

 About the estate:

-A magnificent landscape, terraced vineyards, a farmhouse on the hillside, and very stony, clay-limestone soil.
-Since 1976, Isabelle and Matthieu Champart have been cultivating 13 hectares of vines (80% of which are organic) in this picture-postcard setting, with an organic approach that predates their official conversion in 2019.
-They have been making wine since 1988, the year they left the cooperative.
+A magnificent landscape, terraced vineyards, a hillside farmhouse, and a very stony, clay-limestone terroir.
+Since 1976, Isabelle and Matthieu Champart have been cultivating 13 hectares of vineyards (80% of which are organic) in this picture-perfect setting, with an organic approach that predates their official conversion in 2019.
+They have been making wine here since 1988, the year they left the cooperative.

 Robert Parker - Wine Advocate